feschber/lan-mouse/README.md

 Make sure to add the directory `C:\gtk-build\gtk\x64\release\bin` [to the `PATH` environment variable]((https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14))).
 Otherwise the project will fail to build.

+To avoid building GTK from source, it is possible to disable the gtk frontend (see conditional compilation below).

 ### Build and run
 Build in release mode:
 ```sh